CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    - **Password**: Password.1!!

-   - **Require this user to change their password when they first sign in** : unselected

     ![](Images/image900.jpg)

 1. In the  **Assign product licenses**  pane, choose your location from the **select location** dropdown.
 In the licenses section, choose **Assign user a product license** and select **office 365 E5** license.
 Click **Next**.